gabrielecastellano/dragon/README.md

-## A Distributed Service Orchestration with Guarantees
+## A Distributed Resource AssiGnment and Orchestration algorithm with Guarantees

 Updated Jul 30, 2018